zxer0/jess-docs/README.md

 - editing does not need to refresh the whole page
 - i don't think we can add parents... that's maybe bad. ya we can
 - fix stuff being editable when editing tags or specs
+- add double spaces and 4 spaces to mass add?
+- header needs to refresh after adding tags
+- add ticket (as type of tag?) ticket vs label
+- mass add something not right in unindenting *sigh*